gwlucastrig/gridfour/docs/notes/G93-Compression-Algorithms.md

 region with a constant slope.
 Because the sample points are collected at positions with a uniform spacing, the difference in elevation from point-to-point is constant or nearly constant.
-These differences are just the residuals from the Constant Predictor Model.
+These differences are just the residuals from the Differencing Predictor Model.
 They would exhibit a high degree of redundancy and, thus, would compress to a highly compact form.

 ### Access Patterns for In-Memory Data
 There are different ways we can construct a predictive model for raster data, but all of them depend on being able to relate any particular sample to its neighbors.
-When we consider the Constant Predictor Model over a single row of data in a grid, identifying neighbors is straight forward.
+When we consider the Differencing Predictor Model over a single row of data in a grid, identifying neighbors is straight forward.
 The relevant neighbor point is just the previous or next data point in the sequence.
 But special handling is required when processing the transition